sablier-labs/docs/docs/reference/legacy/contracts/non-constant-functions.md

 "transferred" from the sender to the recipient once every second.

 We used scare quotes because what actually happens is not a transfer, but rather an abstract allocation of funds.
-Every second, the in-contract allowance of the sender decreases. while the recipient's allocation increases, even if the tokens are not transferred to the recipient.
+Every second, the in-contract allowance of the sender decreases, while the recipient's allocation increases, even if the tokens are not transferred to the recipient.
 Actually transferring the tokens would be excessively expensive in terms of gas costs.